Visitors have several options when visiting the historic Varner-Hogg Plantation.

 ADULTS: Groups of 10 or more adults can arrange for a group tour Tuesday through Saturday by submitting a tour reservation form at least two weeks in advance.
 The cost is $4 per person for self-guided tours.
 Guided adult group tours are an additional $2 per person.

 SCHOOLS/YOUTH GROUPS: School and youth group tours (self-guided and guided) are available Tuesday through Saturday by submitting a tour reservation form at least two weeks in advance.
 The entrance fee for self-guided school/youth groups is $1 per student.
 Groups may request a guided tour of the Main House and/or Grounds for an additional $2 per student.
 Groups may also choose to participate in our Folkways Program, which provides the opportunity to experience life in the 1800s.
 The program cost is $3 per student.
 A combination of tours is also available.
 Please allow one hour for tours and one hour for Folkways.
 Large groups (max.
 200 students) will require additional time.

 Accessible parking and restrooms are available on site.
 The Visitors Center, Miss Ima's Cottage, Smokehouse, Kitchen and Barn are wheelchair accessible.
-There are several steps to enter the plantation house, and the remainder of the site is on grass.
-It is possible to see the exterior of several buildings from the road.
+There are several steps to enter the Main House, and the first floor of the house is accessible.
+Several areas of interest are on grass but may be seen from the road.

 Public restrooms are available in the Visitors Center and in the building between the Barn and Miss Ima's Cottage.
 There is a water fountain next to the accessible/family restroom.
 Bottled water may be purchased in the Gift Shop.
 Visitors are welcome to bring food and drinks to enjoy at the site’s picnic tables; however, food and drinks are not allowed in any buildings.